Ziro Festival of Music

 Rock acts Lee Ranaldo and the Dust, Lou Majaw, menwhopause and MONO, blues group Soulmate, jazz artist Nubya Garcia, Indian classical musician Jyoti Hegde, qawwali musician Shye Ben-Tzur and singer-songwriters Lucky Ali and Prateek Kuhad are among those who have performed on Ziro’s stages over the years.

 Since its launch 2012, the festival has grown exponentially to attract a loyal and globe-trotting crowd.
 It is also a key player in driving tourism to Arunachal Pradesh and is currently the largest non-pilgrimage, tourist-drawing event in the state.
-The festival, which did not take place in 2020 and 2021, will return in 2022.
+The festival, which did not take place in 2020 and 2021, returned in 2022 and included a slew of stellar performances.
+Rapper Baba Sehgal, singer-songwriters Bipul Chettri and Rabbi Shergill, pop group Easy Wanderlings, electro-pop outfit Laxmi Bomb and rock band Motherjane were among the acts on the line-up.

 Check out more music festivals here.